ainsleynevercry/rsschool-cv/cv.md

 It is very gloomy.
 Isn't it? <br>

 Despite the fact that I am a creative person, I have a _technical_ background.
 I showed interest in programming thanks to my father when I was searching for myself.
 I have been learning web programming on my own _**for only a month**_, but I have some small _positive_ results.
 Programming is difficult, but interesting. **I’m not afraid** of complexity.
 So far I am not a cool specialist, but in the future I hope to achieve great success.

+As Naruto Uzumaki said:
+> Never give up...
+Get up when everything collapsed - this is real strength.

+Or as a last resort:
+> I don’t understand anything!
+Okay, pretend I got it...

 ## Skills
 * HTML5 — base